ccao-data/people/README.md

 This repository only contains information for onboarding new hires and offboarding staff leaving the office.
+Onboarding/offboarding is done via issue tickets assigned to staff.